Ivan200126y/CryptoCurrency-Platform/README.md

 loss you have on the position.
 **Crypto Prices** - View the real-time prices on the top-20 crypto currencies around the world, with the prices being updated every minute.
+**Sort & Filtering** - View all transactions and filter them based on start & end-date, and transaction type.
+Also sort by amount & date (in ascending and descending order)

 ## Installation
 1. **Clone the repository** on your computer and install the dependencies in build.gradle